robertbraeutigam/scan/README.md

 Response content:
 * Data Time (timestamp)
-* Tag Values (array of Tag Value structures, length defined by data defition of device)
+* Tag Values (Value structures for the defined Tags)
-* Data Element Values (the values for all the elements)
+* Data Element Values (Value structures for the defined Data Elements)

 The Timestamp, if it is relative, is given from the last data message for this data packet.

-A Tag Value consists of:
-* Tag Identifier (variable length integer)
-* Value (length defined by type of tag described in the data description)

-A Data Element Value consists of:
-* Element Id (variable length integer)
-* Value (length defined by type described in the data description)

 #### EXECUTION REPORT (03)